 Agents with U.S. Customs and Border Protection (“CPB”) and U.S. Immigration and Customs Enforcement (“ICE”) routinely receive requests from other government agencies to search travelers’ electronics, as well as search the electronics of not only targeted individuals but also their associates, friends, and relatives.
 CPB and ICE then retain this information indefinitely and also regularly share it with other government entities, including state, local, and foreign police.
 These warrantless border searches effectively give the government-at-large limitless access to travelers’ digital devices (and the litany of digital information stored thereupon) and allow the government to skirt the Fourth Amendment and dig through highly-personal information contained on our laptops and phones without restriction.

 While border searches are generally permissible without a warrant, these agencies have stretched the rule so as to exempt themselves from the Fourth Amendment’s strictures.
-The attorneys at Hernandez & Hamilton PC are leaders in the area of Search and Seizure Law and have extensive experience in successfully litigating cases involving unlawful searches by law enforcement.
-If you or a loved one are facing a criminal case, contact the attorneys at Hernandez & Hamilton PC to schedule a free consultation today.
+The experts at Hernandez & Hamilton PC are leaders in the area of Search and Seizure Law and have extensive experience in successfully litigating cases involving unlawful searches by law enforcement.
+If you or a loved one are facing such a case, contact a Tucson criminal defense attorney at Hernandez & Hamilton PC to schedule a free consultation today.

 Leave a Reply